Harrison Carroll Hobart: Georgia Campaign

-Hobart rejoined the 21st Regiment in April 1864 at Lookout Mountain, Tennessee, where they had been stationed since the retreat from Chikamauga.
-The regiment marched from Lookout Mountain on May 2 to join the Atlanta Campaign, attached to General William Tecumseh Sherman's army.
+Hobart rejoined the 21st Regiment in April 1864 at Lookout Mountain, Tennessee, where they had been stationed since the retreat from Chickamauga.
+The regiment marched from Lookout Mountain on May 2 to join the Atlanta campaign, attached to General William Tecumseh Sherman's army.
 At the Battle of Rocky Face Ridge, the 21st joined in the flanking maneuver that forced the Confederates to abandon their position and fall back toward Resaca.
 At the Battle of Resaca, the 21st was again engaged in heavy fighting, as their brigade was ordered to assault the enemy fortifications.
 A few days later, at the Battle of Dallas, the regiment held a defensive position under heavy fire for six days.
 They received the compliments of their brigade commander, General William Carlin, for their fortitude and gallantry.

 The 21st, with its brigade, pursued retreating Confederate forces, engaging them in skirmishes near Big Shanty.
 They drove a North Carolina regiment from their position, taking captives, and moved into position before Kennesaw Mountain.
 The regiment received severe bombardment during the Battle of Kennesaw Mountain, but held their ground until Sherman's flanking maneuver forced the enemy to abandon their position.
 After Kennesaw, Lt.
 Col. Hobart was assigned to command three regiments of the first Brigade, and Major Michael H. Fitch was assigned to replace him as commander of the 21st Regiment.

 After the Battle of Jonesborough, Hobart and the 21st camped at Atlanta in September 1864.
 The 21st was reinforced by incorporating the remaining forces of the 1st and 10th Wisconsin Regiments.
 At this time, Lt.
 Colonel Hobart was also promoted to Colonel and placed in command of the 1st Brigade, 1st Division, XIV Corps.

 XIV Corps now joined Sherman's Savannah Campaign, his "March to the Sea".
 Though they did not see significant fighting, they participated in the burning of Marietta, Georgia, and foraged for food and supplies to provision the army during its march.
 Upon reaching Savannah, on December 21, General Sherman recommended Colonel Hobart for brevet to Brigadier General.

 On January 23, 1865, President Abraham Lincoln sent Hobart's nomination for brevet Brigadier General, United States Volunteers, effective retroactively from January 12, 1865, to the United States Senate, which confirmed the award on February 14, 1865.